Jana1121/Excel-Sales-Dashboard/README.md

 # Excel Sales Dashboard

-An interactive Microsoft Excel dashboard developed to analyze fictional 2026 sales data and provide a clear overview of sales performance, profitability, products, stores, and regional trends.
+An interactive Microsoft Excel dashboard developed to analyze fictional projected sales data for 2026 and provide a clear overview of sales performance, profitability, products, stores, and regional trends.

 ## Dashboard Preview